fmay/temp/.guides/sections.md

 A function can take parameters.
 In our example, we are passing in the X and Y coordinates of the birds.

-In the first example, `positionSmallBird(300,0)` we are passing the coordinate parameters directly.
+In the first example, `positionSmallBird(300,0)` we are passing the coordinate parameters 300 (X) and 0 (Y) directly.
 You can change these values and see what the effect is by pressing the refresh button in the Preview tab.

 In the second example, `positionBigBird(xBird, yBird)` we are passing variables as parameters.
-We set the variable values further up the code.
+We set the variable values a few lines earlier in the code.

 ###DEFN:
 1. A variable is a place where you can store a value.